“Well I guess Your Traveling Days Are Over.”

 We had two weeks in Greece.
 The first we spent island hopping – starting in Santorini before heading to Naxos and Mykonos.
 We then spent a few days in Athens before renting a car and heading north to Delphi and Meteora.
-We chose to start on the islands to give ourselves a relaxing place to deal with jet lag (more on dealing with jet lag later!).
+We chose to start on the Greek islands to give ourselves a relaxing place to deal with jet lag (more on dealing with jet lag later!).

 While it isn’t always possible, we were very lucky that it was on both of our long haul flights.
-It gave us extra space and made for a perfect little bed for baby.
-Between the extra seat, the carrier, and sitting with mom and dad, the 10 hour flight actually didn’t feel that long (honestly!).
+Having an extra seat gave us extra space and made for a perfect little bed for baby.
+Between the extra seat, the carrier, and sitting with mom and dad, the 10 hour flight to Greece actually didn’t feel that long (honestly!).

-We had a short layover in Athens before taking a one way flight on a discount airline to Santorini.
+We had a short layover in Athens before taking a one-way flight on a discount airline to Santorini.

 Being able to enjoy a breakfast at the hotel and get ourselves and the babies ready for the day at our own pace made the day that much more enjoyable.
 No one wants to start their day “hangry” or walking all over town looking for a café or restaurant that’s open first thing in the morning.

 We researched in advance how we were going to get from the airport or ferry port to our hotel and when possible, emailed the hotel in advance to arrange transportation.
 We also emailed to ask that a crib be put aside, if possible.

-We didn’t bring a car seat.
+We didn’t bring a car seat to Greece.
 Instead we used public transit whenever possible or taxis, where car seats aren’t required by law.
 For safety, we always wore a seatbelt around the adult and carried the infants in the structured carrier while in the taxi.
 While not ideal, this was an arrangement that we were comfortable with.
 We rented a car seat from the car rental company for the road trip portion of the trip.

-We intended to take public transit to the airport from downtown Athens but a public service strike forced us to take the taxi instead.
+We intended to take public transit to the airport from downtown Athens but a public service strike forced us to take a taxi instead.
 In hindsight, I would recommend it anyway for the peace of mind of not having to worry about the logistics of public transit, luggage, baby, etc.

-We had 2 full days in Santorini:
+We had 2 full days in Santorini with a baby:

 On the first day, we took the city bus (it was an air conditioned coach bus) to Oia and Fira to wander the narrow streets and enjoy breathtaking views of the sea.
 We made the mistake of bringing a stroller, save yourself the headache and just use a carrier – there are so many stairs that we spent more time carrying the stroller than pushing it!

-Instead, we booked a sunset boat tour through our hotel that left in the early afternoon and included a hike on an active volcano, swimming in the hot springs, and dinner.
-We only did half the hike (it was mid-day and there was minimal shade) and if you are traveling alone only one of you will be able to swim in the hotsprings at a time, but it was a great experience nonetheless.
+Instead, we booked a Santorini sunset boat tour through our hotel that left in the early afternoon and included a hike on an active volcano, swimming in the hot springs, and dinner.
+We only did half the hike (it was mid-day and there was minimal shade) and if you are traveling alone only one of you will be able to swim in the hot springs at a time, but it was a great experience nonetheless.

-The boat had lots of space and shade, the food was fantastic, the sunset was beautiful, it was relaxing and our tour guide and fellow passengers couldn’t get enough of the babies.
+The boat had lots of space and shade, the food was fantastic, the Santorini sunset was beautiful, it was relaxing and our tour guide and fellow passengers couldn’t get enough of the babies.
 We had so many people offering to hold them while we ate that we almost had to create a sign up sheet!

 Naxos would be a perfect place to bring toddlers and older children who want to spend a few days soaking up the sun, building sandcastles and swimming!
-We definitely wished we could have stayed on Naxos longer.
+We definitely wished we could have stayed on Naxos longer with our kids.

 Have the best day at the beach with your baby with these baby beach essentials.

-We also rented an ATV one day – another advantage of traveling with another couple – and we took turns touring the island.
-Otherwise, we spent time relaxing by the pool.
-Mykonos was stroller friendly, but, depending on the time of year, it can be very busy and the streets are quite narrow.
+We also rented an ATV one day – another advantage of traveling with another couple – and we took turns touring the island of Mykonos without our baby.
+Otherwise, we spent time relaxing by the pool at our family-friendly Mykonos hotel.

-We booked more expensive tickets on the ferry to Athens, since it was 4 hours in length.
+We booked upgraded tickets on the ferry to Athens since the journey was 4 hours in length.
 It gave us access to a lounge area where the babies could be on the floor and we could safely leave our luggage.

 We got up early in the morning to make sure we were able to get to the Acropolis before the crowds.
 Despite getting there within an hour of opening we still found a huge line.
 We stood in line briefly, but “families come first in Greece!” a local said and dragged us to the front of the line and ushered us in.

 A baby carrier instead of a stroller for the Acropolis is a must!
 There are lots of stairs and the ground is incredibly uneven at the top.

 Because of our early start to the day we were able to squeeze in a trip to the Panathenaic Stadium.
-As an Olympic junkie this was a highlight for me!
+As an Olympic junkie the Panathenaic Stadium was a highlight for me!
 The audio tour was fantastic and the site was stroller friendly (save for a couple of stairs to get up to where the poster/torch gallery was).

-WARNING: road trip with infants at your own discretion.
-We didn’t think this through and 4 hours in the car around witching hour with two infants who hate their car seats … let’s just say I’ve had better days.
-The drive was long with lots of tears (from the infants and maybe a few from the adults).
-In hindsight, we can laugh about it but the drive was a definite low light.
-Once we made it to our destination though we were rewarded with spectacular views and wonderful sights.
+The drive from Athens to Delphi was long with lots of tears (from the infants and maybe a few from the adults).
+In hindsight, we can laugh about it but the drive was a definite low light. nce we made it to our destination though we were rewarded with spectacular views and wonderful sights.

 In Meteora, we decided that even though it might be easier to take the bus up to the monasteries (a city bus goes by every 30 minutes, stopping at all 5 monasteries) we would hike 45 minutes straight uphill with the babies in the carrier (all the walking made us feel confident in our fitness level, I guess).
-It was a tough hike but the path was shaded, well marked and totally safe.
+It was a tough hike to the monasteries but the path was shaded, well marked and totally safe.

 We picked 2 monasteries to see at the recommendation of the hotel staff.
 We also asked for a recommendation for the best place to watch the sunset – having a car rental gave us the flexibility to do this without booking through a tour group.

 There you have it!
 2 weeks in Greece with an infant.
 I am not kidding when I say it was one of the best trips we have ever done.
 We moved more slowly and spent more time taking in the sights and sounds than ever before.
-We met so many amazing people people and had conversations with locals and fellow tourists that we would never have had otherwise.
+We met so many amazing people in Greece and had conversations with locals and fellow tourists that we would never have had otherwise.

 Greeks LOVE families and babies and we felt the love everywhere we went.
-We had hotel staff hold our babies while we ate breakfast, surprise us with plates and cutlery when we got take out, waiters who made us feel welcome despite our fussy babies and guides who made sure that we were taken to the front of the line at attractions.
+We had hotel staff hold our babies while we ate breakfast, surprise us with plates and cutlery when we got take out, waiters who made us feel welcome despite our fussy babies and guides who made sure that we were taken to the front-of-the-line at attractions.

 In Santorini, the hotel staff even made a special trip to the airport to get our stroller for us (the story of the misplaced stroller that I will save for another day).
 So go do it!
 Take the plunge and book your first trip with baby – you won’t regret it.

-Practice Makes Perfect: We wanted baby to sleep in the stroller and carrier so we practiced at home.
+For our family trip to Greece, we wanted baby to sleep in the stroller and carrier so we practiced at home.
 We focused on doing at least one nap of the day while we were out for a walk or at the grocery store.